GUDHI/gudhi-devel/src/python/doc/barycenter_user.rst

 ..
 To get rid of WARNING: document isn't included in any toctree

-Wasserstein distance user manual
+Barycenter user manual
 ================================
 Definition
 ----------

-.. include:: wasserstein_distance_sum.inc
+.. include:: barycenter_sum.inc

 This implementation is based on ideas from "Frechet means for distribution of persistence diagrams", Turner et al. 2014.